Factbox: Brexit - What will happen in the British parliament on February 14?

 Before the debate begins, lawmakers will have to agree to the proposed timetable for the debate, currently just one day.
 If lawmakers believe that more than one day is needed, the votes could in theory be pushed into the following week.

 If May succeeds in winning changes to her Brexit deal in the next few days she could bring it back for a debate and vote before Feb.
 14, and this more general debate would not go ahead.
-She is not expected to get any changes before then however.
+However she is not expected to secure any changes before then.